 b.
 In the A zone, only allowed on sites where the primary use is SIC Industry Group No. 01-Growing and Harvesting Crops or No. 02-Raising Livestock and Small Animals;

 c.
-In the RA, A and UR zones, only allowed on lots of at least four and one-half acres;
+In the RA, A and UR zones, only allowed on lots of at least ((four)) two and one-half acres;

 d.
 The aggregated floor area ((devoted to all processing)) of structures and areas for winery, brewery, distillery facility uses shall not exceed three thousand five hundred square feet, unless located in ((a building)) whole or in part in a structure designated as historic resource under K.C.C. chapter 20.62, in which case the aggregated floor area of structures and areas devoted to winery, brewery, distillery facility uses shall not exceed five thousand square feet;